Tatura: World War II internment camps

 The Tatura German Military Cemetery (36.4304°S 145.2055°E) is the final resting place of 351 German civilians and servicemen who died during internment in World War I and World War II.

+Climate

+Tatura possesses a humid subtropical climate, but borders an oceanic climate and a temperate semi-arid climate (Köppen: Cfa/Cfb/BSk).
+The town experiences very warm summers and cool winters.
+Average maxima vary from 29.8 C in January to 13.0 C in July, while average minima fluctuate between 14.4 C in January and February and 3.1 C in July.
+Precipitation is low, averaging 482.4 mm per annum.
+Rain is spread across 104.6 precipitation days.
+The town experiences 110.0 clear days and 109.0 cloudy days per annum.
+Extreme temperatures have ranged from 44.8 C on 25 January 2019 and 7 February 2009 to -6.8 C on 26 June 1965.

 Industry, agriculture, and food

-Organisations in Tartura include Tatura Milk Industries, Goulburn-Murray Water's corporate headquarters, Jacobs Engineering Group, the Department of Environment and Primary Industries (Victoria), as well as major regional processing plants for multinational corporations such as Unilever and Snow Brand Milk Products.
+Organisations in Tatura include Tatura Milk Industries, Goulburn-Murray Water's corporate headquarters, Jacobs Engineering Group, the Department of Jobs, Precincts and Regions, as well as major regional processing plants for multinational corporations such as Unilever and Snow Brand Milk Products.Trevaskis Engineering is a sheet metal manufacturer, established in 1959 and employing around 50 staff, manufacturing grain handling equipment and other bespoke items for the agriculture sector.
+The Tatura abattoir processes sheep and goats, mostly for export markets including the USA and South Korea.

 The Tatura Show is held yearly in March and International Dairy Week (which is the second-largest dairy show in the Southern Hemisphere) in January each year attracting over 6,000 exhibitors, vendors and onlookers from Australia as well as overseas.
 The Taste of Tatura Food and Wine Festival is held on the first Sunday in March.

 Tatura Hot Bread won prizes in the Professional Section of The Great Australian Vanilla Slice Triumph in 2006, and again in 2007.